-In 1965, a 17-year-old high school student named Randy Gardner stayed awake for 11 days and 25 minutes — 264.4 hours — to win a science fair competition.
+In 1965, a 17-year-old high school student named Randy Gardner stayed awake for 11 days and 25 minutes -- 264.4 hours -- to win a science fair competition in San Diego.
 By day four he was hallucinating, seeing a road sign as a person.
 By day six he was slurring his speech and experiencing paranoia.
-A neurologist monitoring the experiment described him as awake but displaying features of delirium.
+William Dement, the Stanford sleep researcher monitoring the experiment, described him as awake but displaying features of delirium.
+Gardner recovered fully after sleeping for 14 hours and 40 minutes.
+His experiment became famous partly because he survived relatively intact -- but also because ethics boards subsequently made it progressively harder to repeat.
+Modern human sleep deprivation studies are limited to a few days maximum; beyond that, the documented neurological and physiological damage raises serious consent issues.

 Key Definitions